betty-alemayehu/betty-alemayehu/README.md

 # Hi 👋, I'm Betty Alemayehu
-### Process Designer | Full-Stack Developer | Yoga Teacher
+### Process Designer | UX Engineer | Yoga Teacher
-I'm a process design leader turned software engineer, blending 4+ years of experience in Lean Six Sigma and process automation with a passion for user-centric software development.
+I'm a process design leader turned UX engineer, blending 4+ years of experience in Lean Six Sigma and process automation with a passion for user-centric software development.
 Transitioning into roles in EdTech and HealthTech, I love crafting solutions that merge technology, design, and education.

 ---